sarahfuchi/Data-Science/Prediction (Classification)/README.md

 ### Somethings to consider: ###
 I improved the data by using the learnings from EDA.
-This is the result of the Decision Tree model with improvements:
+This is the result of the Decision Tree model after data improvements:

 ![handmade_model_score.jpg](/images/titanic/titanic15.jpg)